 After investigating the missing person report, should the WKU Police determine that the student is missing and (1) the student is 21 years of age or under WKU Police will enter the student into the NCIC Missing Person File.
-(2) The WKU Police will notify the Bowling Green Police Department and other area law enforcement agencies of the missing person.
+(2) The WKU Police will notify the Bowling Green Police Department and other area law enforcement agencies of the missing person, immediately after determining the subject is in fact missing unless the status of the person as "missing" originated from that agency.
 (3) WKU Police will contact the student's emergency contact person.
 This will take place no later than 24 hours after the student is determined to be missing.
-If a student is under the age of 18 and is not emancipated the parents and/ or emergency contact will be contacted within 24 hours of being determined missing.
+If a student is under the age of 18 and is not emancipated, the parents/guardians of the missing person will be contacted within 24 hours of the person being determined missing.

 In addition to registering an emergency contact, students residing in on-campus housing have the option to identify confidentially an individual to be contacted by WKUPD in the event the student is determined to be missing.
+This person will be contacted within 24 hours of the student being deemed missing.
 This can be completed through Top Net during registration, or changed and updated at any time during the year.
 This can be completed through the Housing Portal (www.wku.edu/housing/portal) during your housing application.
 Any changes or additions can be made to the Housing and Residence Life office.